The Masters set for epic finale: Scottie Scheffler faces stiff final-day challenge from star-studded field

-World No 1 and 2022 Masters champion Scottie Scheffler leads Collin Morikawa by one, who looks to add third leg of career Grand Slam; Max Homa and Ludvig Åberg also among contenders; Watch Featured Groups on Sunday from 3pm via the red button or by logging in to the Sky Sports app
+World No 1 and 2022 Masters champion Scottie Scheffler leads from Collin Morikawa, who looks to add third leg of career Grand Slam; Max Homa and Ludvig Åberg also among contenders; watch Featured Groups on Sunday from 3pm via the red button or by logging in to the Sky Sports app

 Sunday 14 April 2024 03:05, UK

-In among the top contenders are some potential first-time major winners, including two making their Masters debuts; there's the prospect of the third leg of a career Grand Slam being completed, or could we see a LIV golfer lift the trophy?
+In among the top contenders are some potential first-time major winners, including two making their Masters debuts; there is the prospect of the third leg of a career Grand Slam being completed, or could we see a LIV golfer lift the trophy?

 Or could we simply be in store for a Scheffler procession down the stretch?
 Here's what he and a collection of his closest challengers had to say ahead of the final-day's drama...